 Which types of property might need a complex buy-to-let loan?

 Examples of when a property is not straightforward might include:

 - a freehold property split into a number of flats

 Individuals and limited companies can apply for a complex buy-to-let loan.

 When will my client find out if their application has been successful?

 Our experience means that in most cases we will be able to confirm almost straight away whether your client’s application is likely to be successful.

 What commission do Enterprise pay to intermediaries on complex buy-to-let loans?

-Commission typically is 1% of the loan amount but can vary on a case by case basis.
+Commission typically is up to 1% of the loan amount but can vary on a case by case basis.